MarkD833/RCBUS-68xxx/README.md

 The SC145 & SC729 CompactFlash modules have both been tested with CP/M-68K v1.3 and appear to operate correctly.

-Further details available shortly once sufficient testing is done.

 # Still to do
-* Build and test the 68230 digital I/O card
+* Build and test the 68230 digital I/O board
+* Build and test the 68901 MFP board
 * Further testing with various RCBus boards I have

 # Conclusion

-I'm happy with the current state of the prototype system as it has proven that it is possible to run a 68000 based processor system on a standard RCBus backplane that is also compatible with a selection of RCBus / RC2014 boards.
+The previous version 1 suite of boards have proven that it is possible to run a 68000 based processor system on a standard RCBus backplane that is also compatible with a selection of RCBus / RC2014 boards.
+The new version 2 suite of boards should present a bit more of a polished solution to my RCBus 68000 design.

-The next step is to utilise the full RCBus-80 signals.
-There are new board designs in progress for the 68000 board and ROM/RAM memory board that utilise the RCBus-80 signals and do away with the private connector.
-There are also new designs for the serial i/o, parallel i/o and multifunction cards that place them in 68000 memory space so that they don't take up any space in the /IORQ memory space.
+# News

-I've also recently acquired an [SC611 micro SD card storage module](https://smallcomputercentral.com/rcbus/sc600-series/sc611-rcbus-micro-sd/) and an [RCBus video card](https://peacockmedia.software/RC2014/TMSEMU/) from Sheila Dixon to experiment with.
+I've recently purchased an [SC611 micro SD card storage module](https://smallcomputercentral.com/rcbus/sc600-series/sc611-rcbus-micro-sd/) from Steve Cousins and an [RCBus video card](https://peacockmedia.software/RC2014/TMSEMU/) from Sheila Dixon to experiment with.
+Hopefully there will be good news in the near future on these 2 boards.